RadiOhio Inc - 97.1 The Fan

 Cavs

-CHARLOTTE, N.C.
-(AP) LeBron James scored 17 of his 32 points in the first quarter, and the Cleveland Cavaliers beat the Charlotte Hornets 121-109 on Saturday night.
-Kevin Love added 28 points and 10 rebounds for Cleveland,
+PHOENIX (AP) LeBron James scored 12 of his 28 points in the fourth quarter and the Cleveland Cavaliers fought off Phoenix down the stretch to beat the Suns 120-116 on Sunday night.
+Kyrie Irving added 27 points

 Buckeyes BB